RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md

 ## STANDALONE
 ^[Top](#top)

-The RRG/Iceman repository gives you to easily choose which standalone mode to embed in the firmware.
+The Iceman repository gives you to easily choose which standalone mode to embed in the firmware.

 Here are the supported values you can assign to `STANDALONE` in `Makefile.platform`: